 For Table~\ref{tab:correlation_twitter_youtube} we used a similar procedure to test the statistical significance of the Spearman rank correlation coefficient.
 Here, to establish the common level of variability we randomly permuted both rankings to be correlated 10,000 times and observed the distribution of the Spearman rank correlation coefficients.
 If the original, actual coefficient fell within the bottom/top 0.5\%/2.5\% we marked it as significant.

-Table~\ref{tab:demographics} shows correlations with respect to the per-user median (i) number of views of shared videos, (ii) polarization/controversiality of shared videos and (iii) of interevent times.
+Table~\ref{tab:demographics} shows correlations with respect to the per-user median (i) number of views of shared videos, (ii) polarization/controversiality of shared videos and (iii) of inter-event times.
 One of the demographic differences that can be spotted is that men compared to women share less popular (fewer views) videos earlier (smaller lag).
-Some differences are hidden in this analysis though, as \emph{both} urban \emph{and} rural users seem to have a lower lag (share faster).
-The explanation for this apparent paradox is that users who have either no self-declared location or where the location is outside of the US have a comparatively larger lag, and that the comparison is with non-urban and non-rural, which mostly consist of these users.
-In Section~\ref{sec:who_shares_faster} we will see that urban users share considerably faster when compared to rural users.
+Some differences are hidden in this analysis though, as \emph{both} urban \emph{and} rural users seem to have a lower lag (share fast).
+The explanation for this apparent paradox is that users who have either no self-declared location or where the location is outside of the US have a comparatively larger lag, and that the comparison is with non-urban and non-rural, which mostly consist of these users, see Section~\ref{sec:who_shares_faster} for more details.